-The 4K “full frame” is pixel-binned, which means that groups of pixels are combined.
+The 4K “full frame” is pixel-binned, meaning that pixel groups are combined.

-The Super 35 footage is oversampled (It downscales 5K video after recording it.), which results in better detail capture and is ideal if I’m using Cine lenses that are specifically designed to work with the Super 35 format.
+The Super 35 footage is oversampled (It downscales 5K video after recording it.), which results in better detail capture.
+Using Cine lenses specifically designed to work with the Super 35 format is ideal.

 Overall, the A7R III will probably be my go-to camera for most shoots, including corporate, event, and documentary work.

-It has excellent 4k quality, the ability to record slow motion in HD, is compact, balances quickly on my gimbal, has amazing auto-focusing, and with the help of an adapter, I can use all of my current Canon lenses.
+It has excellent 4k quality, can record slow motion in HD, is compact, balances quickly on my gimbal, and has fantastic auto-focusing.
+With the help of an adapter, I can use all of my current Canon lenses.

-- More specifically: It has 42.2 more megapixels, increasing linear resolution by 8%.
+- It has 42.2 megapixels, increasing linear resolution by 8%.

 - High-quality composites: After pixel-shifting its sensor, it can combine multiple shots.